rschmehl/awesco.eu/content/consortium/partner05/index.md

 ---
 title: Technical University of Munich
-summary: The Technical University of Munich (TUM) is one of the highest ranked universities of Germany (in particular in the engineering disciplines, e.g. TUM is ranked 26th in the international CHE-ranking) and, with about 36,000 students, TUM is one of the largest technical universities in Germany.
+summary: The TU Munich (TUM) was ranked as the best German university by the 2020 QS World University Ranking.
+It is one of the largest technical universities of the country and one of the five best technical universities in Europe.

 authors: ["christoph-m-hackl"]
 tags:
 - Academia